 A liveable and low carbon city

-The Council is working together with partners and communities to reduce the amount of crime and antisocial behaviour in the city to provide safe, clean, attractive and cohesive neighbourhoods.
-Better quality parks and green spaces are being provided, and investment in libraries, culture, sports and events is benefitting and increasing the city’s international attractiveness.
+We are working together with partners and communities to reduce the amount of crime and antisocial behaviour in the city to provide safe, clean, attractive and cohesive neighbourhoods.
+Better quality parks and green spaces are being provided, and investment in libraries, culture, sports and events is benefiting and increasing the city’s international attractiveness.